Find Affordable College Courses

 26 Yearly Graduations

-University of Memphis comes in at #18 on our list of the most popular colleges offering master's degrees in liberal arts / sciences and humanities.
+University of Memphis comes in at #18 on our list of the most popular colleges offering master's degrees in liberal arts / sciences & humanities.
 Each year, around 22,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,352 per year, while in-state graduate students, on average, pay $9,378 per year.
-For the 2020-2021 academic year, 26 master's degrees were handed out to liberal arts / sciences and humanities majors at UofM.
-Of these students, 77% were women and 62% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,520 per year, while in-state graduate students, on average, pay $9,576 per year.
+During the most recent year for which we have data, 26 people received their master's degree in liberal arts / sciences & humanities from UofM.
+Of these students, 86% were women and 52% were members of underrepresented racial-ethnic groups.
+University of Memphis liberal arts / sciences & humanities graduates who receive their master's degree go on to jobs earning a median salary of $51,346.

 #18